 Your exhibition stand will need electricity running to it to power your lighting and audiovisual features.
 A standard 5x3m space will usually require 3 electric sockets.
 These are charged at around £115 by the venue, and there is also a £15 testing fee.
-Bear in mind that you may need more or fewer sockets depending on your exhibition stand and how many audiovisual and lighting features you include.
+Bear in mind that you may need more or fewer sockets depending on your exhibition stand design and how many audiovisual and lighting features you include.

 It’s a great idea to put some furniture onto your exhibition stand.
-Having a small entertainment area where people can sit, relax and chat with your team.
+Have a small entertainment area where people can sit, relax and chat with your team.
 This is a great opportunity to gain leads, give product demonstrations and close deals!
 Renting a standard bar stool costs £50, and a table will cost you £100.
 To hire three stools and a table you are looking at an average of £250.
 Or you may want to buy furniture yourself if you plan to go to multiple exhibitions.

-Integrating audiovisual elements into your exhibition stand can help you interact and engage with a new audience of hot leads!
+Integrating audiovisual elements into your exhibition stand design cost can help you interact and engage with a new audience of hot leads!
 It’s the perfect way to demonstrate your product and showcase everything that you do as a business.
 To hire a 40” TV for two days you will pay £285.
 Some people choose to have more than one screen on their booth so take this into account when you are planning your exhibition stand.

 You need to have enough members of staff to make sure the booth is being covered at all times.
 We recommend four members of staff for a two-day event if you have a small or medium-sized stand.
 This is to avoid the booth being unmanned while people have lunch or take breaks.
-But obviously, this is going to cost you money.
+You will need to fund travel and hotel costs for them.

 Finally, you need to allocate a percentage of your budget for your staff to be able to eat and drink over the course of the event.

 You can expect to use between 6% and 8% of your total exhibiting budget covering these costs.